Davis leads Lakers past Warriors 113-105 in Curry's return

 TIP-INS

-Warriors: Draymond Green had 15 points and nine rebounds. ….
+Warriors: Fell to 7-24 on the road, which is tied for the third-least wins away from home. … Green had 15 points and nine rebounds. ….
 Thompson scored the first nine points before Poole hit a free throw with 6:43 remaining in the first.

-Lakers: Mo Bamba sprained his left ankle during the first quarter and did not return.
+Lakers: Jarred Vanderbilt had 10 points and 13 rebounds. … Mo Bamba sprained his left ankle during the first quarter and did not return.

 UP NEXT